mosharaf/eecs598/Assignmnets/Assignment2/README.md

 6. Finally, return the same parameters as the single-machine version code does.

 Answer the following questions after you finish implementing the distributed version of AlexNet and VggNet.

+Note for deploying TensorFlow on multiple nodes: you will need to execute `startserver.py` on each on the node with appropriate arguments, run `./startserver.py --help` to find available arguments to use.

 **Question 6.** Run distributed AlexNet training using 1 parameter server and 2 workers.
 Record the completion time of the task and compare with the result you get in Question 1.
 Consider what batch size you should set for a fair comparison.